sy2002/QNICE-FPGA/doc/int-device.md

   valid, the device pulls `INT_N` back to `1`.

 * The CPU now reads the data and pulls `IGRANT_N` to `1` to notify the device that it must release the data bus.
+This release must happen immediatelly (use combinatorial logic).

-The CPU then jumps to this address and executes the ISR.
+* The CPU then jumps to this address and executes the ISR.

 ![Interrupt_Timing](intro/interrupt_timing.jpg)